arvinshen/Pull-Up-Bball-App/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Simple NBA is a fast and minimalistic way to enjoy live NBA game updates that allows basketball enthusiasts to check games without spoilers.
+Pull Up Bball is a fast and minimalistic way to enjoy live NBA game updates that allows basketball enthusiasts to check games without spoilers.

 ### Features